Serum potassium levels reflect only 2% of total body potassium.

 Hyperkalemia is defined as serum potassium >5.5 mEq/L and can result from increased potassium intake, decreased potassium loss, or from redistribution from the ICF.
 Increased potassium intake rarely results in an elevation of serum potassium, unless it is iatrogenic or simultaneously associated with decreased excretion.
 Iatrogenic causes include excessive intravenous administration of potassium, administration of large quantities of cold-stored blood, large doses of the potassium salts of penicillin, or oral intake of potassium-containing salt substitutes.
 Acute renal failure is the primary cause of decreased excretion.
 Less commonly, adrenal insufficiency may result in hyperkalemia due to decreased mineralocorticoid activity.
 Use of potassium-sparing diuretics is also associated with decreased potassium excretion.1

 Redistribution of potassium from the ICF to the ECF may occur via cell destruction or translocation from intact cells.
 In patients with trauma, burns, rhabdomyolysis, massive intravascular coagulopathy, or tumor lysis/necrosis, injured cells release stores of intracellular potassium into the circulation.
 Hematomas in the newborn and gastrointestinal bleeding may result in large volumes of hemolyzing cells and elevated potassium levels.
 Potassium can be quickly shifted from the ICF to the ECF in response to metabolic acidosis.
-The ICF is a major part ...
+The ICF is ...